 It's one easy and cost-effective way to fill the 4K gap.
 Though we're guessing your masterpieces may not match the quality of House of Cards...

 The growth of 4K content means the format is finally becoming a tempting proposition.

-The amount of content available to stream is increasing all the time, and while it may rely on a high-speed internet connection, it offers the most extensive catalogue.
+The amount of content available to stream is increasing all the time, and while it relies on a high-speed internet connection, it offers the most extensive catalogue.

-4K Blu-ray discs are now here too, and from what we've seen, they offer a superior performance to streaming.
+4K Blu-ray discs are here too, and from what we've seen they offer a superior performance to streaming.
 Rest assured, the trickle of available titles will soon become a flood.